India conveys strong protest to US over vandalism at Indian Consulate in San Francisco | Law-Order

 - India

-''The US government was reminded of its basic obligation to protect and secure diplomatic representation.
-It was asked to take appropriate measures to prevent recurrence of such incidents,'' the MEA said.
+''The US Government was reminded of its basic obligation to protect and secure diplomatic representation.
+It was asked to take appropriate measures to prevent the recurrence of such incidents,'' it said.

-''Our Embassy in Washington D.C. also conveyed our concerns to the US State Department along similar lines,'' it said in a brief statement.
+''Our Embassy in Washington D.C. also conveyed our concerns to the US State Department along similar lines,'' the MEA said in a brief statement.
+A group of pro-Khalistan protesters on Sunday attacked and damaged the Indian Consulate in San Francisco.
+Raising pro-Khalistan slogans, the protesters broke open the makeshift security barriers raised by the city police and installed two so-called Khalistani flags inside the Consulate premises.
+Two consulate personnel soon removed these flags.

+Thereafter, a group of protesters entered the consulate premises and started hitting the door and windows with iron rods.

+Last night, India summoned the British deputy high commissioner and demanded an explanation over the complete ''absence of security'' around the Indian mission in London after videos of the Indian flag being pulled down from the premises during a protest by pro-Khalistan elements emerged on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)